isaacnmm/pestpolicy-hugo2XX/content/posts/best-flea-shampoos-for-dogs/index.md

 ---
 title: Best Flea Shampoos for Dogs
-description: Fleas are more than just a nuisance - they can cause severe itching, skin infections, and even transmit diseases to your dog.
+description: Fleas are more than just a nuisance
 slug: /best-flea-shampoos-for-dogs/
 date: 2025-07-10 00:00:00+00:00
 lastmod: 2025-07-10 00:00:00+03:00